 Investors may purchase shares directly from the Fund in accordance with the instructions below.
-Investors may buy and sell shares of the Fund through financial intermediaries and their agents that have made arrangements with the Fund and are authorized to buy and sell shares of the Fund (collectively, "Financial Intermediaries").
-Orders will be priced at the appropriate price next computed after it is received by a Financial Intermediary.
+Investors may buy and sell shares of the Fund through Financial Intermediaries.
 A Financial Intermediary may hold shares in an omnibus account in the Financial Intermediary's name or the Financial Intermediary may maintain individual ownership records.
 We may pay the Financial Intermediary for maintaining individual ownership records as well as providing other shareholder services.
-Financial intermediaries may charge fees for the services they provide in connection with processing your transaction order or maintaining an investor's account with them.
+Financial Intermediaries may charge fees for the services they provide in connection with processing your transaction order or maintaining an investor's account with them.
 Investors should check with their Financial Intermediary to determine if it is subject to these arrangements.
 Financial Intermediaries are responsible for placing orders correctly and promptly with the Fund, forwarding payment promptly.
-Orders transmitted with a Financial Intermediary before the close of regular trading (generally 4:00 p.m., Eastern Time) on a day that the NYSE is open for business, will be priced based on our NAV next computed after it is received by the Financial Intermediary.

 An investor may make purchases directly from the Fund by mail, Automated Clearing House ("ACH"), or bank wire.
 Investors should contact the Transfer Agent to purchase directly from the Fund.
 Investors will be assessed fees for returned checks or ACH transactions and stop payment orders at prevailing rates charged by the Fund's transfer agent.
 The returned check and stop payment fees are currently \$25.00.

-The Fund has also authorized one or more brokers to accept purchase orders on its behalf and such brokers are authorized to designate intermediaries to accept purchase orders on behalf of the Fund.
-Orders will be deemed to have been received when the Fund, an authorized broker, or broker-authorized designee receives the order, subject to the order being accepted by the Fund in good order.
-The orders will be priced at the Fund's NAV next computed after the orders are received.
-Investors may also be charged a fee by a broker or agent if Shares are purchased through a broker or agent.
-The Fund reserves the right to (i) refuse to accept any request to purchase Shares of the Fund for any reason or (ii) suspend its offering of Shares at any time.
+Orders will be deemed to have been received when the Fund or Financial Intermediary receives the order.
+Orders transmitted to the Fund or a Financial Intermediary before the close of regular trading (generally 4:00 p.m., Eastern Time) on a day that the NYSE is open for business, will be priced at the Fund's NAV next computed after the orders are received by the Fund or the Financial Intermediary.
+The Fund reserves the right to (i) refuse to accept any request to purchase shares of the Fund for any reason or (ii) suspend its offering of shares at any time.
 The Fund does not have a required minimum initial or subsequent investment amount.